veganmosfet/Solar_Cybersecurity_Requirements/README.md

 # Solar_Cybersecurity_Requirements
-This is a collection of cybersecurity requirements for connected grid tie solar inverters.
+A collection of cybersecurity requirements for connected grid tie solar inverters.

 ## Scope, Applicability and Definitions